Theria: Characteristics

-The marsupials and the placental mammals evolved from a common therian ancestor that gave live birth by suppressing the mother's immune system.
-While the marsupials continued to give birth to an underdeveloped fetus after a short pregnancy, the ancestors of placental mammals gradually evolved a prolonged pregnancy.
+The marsupials and the placentals evolved from a common therian ancestor that gave live birth by suppressing the mother's immune system.
+While the marsupials continued to give birth to an underdeveloped fetus after a short pregnancy, the ancestors of placentals gradually evolved a prolonged pregnancy.

+The exit openings of the urogenital system and the rectal opening (anus) are separated.

+The mammary glands lead to the teats.

-Therian mammals no longer have the coracoid bone, contrary to their cousins, monotremes.
+Therians no longer have the coracoid bone, unlike their cousins, monotremes.

 Pinnae (external ears) are also a distinctive trait that is a therian exclusivity, though some therians, such as the earless seals, have lost them secondarily.

+The flexible and protruding nose in therians is not found in any other vertebrates, and is the product of modified cells involved in the development of the upper jaw in other tetrapods.